Whoopi Goldberg: 1990s: Mainstream breakthrough

-As the 1980s concluded, she hosted numerous HBO specials of Comic Relief with fellow comedians Robin Williams and Billy Crystal.
 In January 1990, Goldberg starred with Jean Stapleton in the situation comedy Bagdad Cafe (inspired by the 1987 film of the same name).
 The sitcom ran for two seasons on CBS.
 Simultaneously, she starred in The Long Walk Home, portraying a woman in the US civil rights movement.
 She played a psychic in the film Ghost (1990) and became the first black woman to win the Academy Award for Best Supporting Actress in nearly 50 years, and the second black woman to win an Academy Award for acting (the first being Hattie McDaniel for Gone with the Wind in 1940).
 She also won the BAFTA Award for Best Actress in a Supporting Role and the Golden Globe Award for Best Supporting Actress – Motion Picture.
 Premiere named her character Oda Mae Brown in its list of Top 100 best film characters.